A View on Vertically Integrated Models

 Nick earned an BS degree in business finance from Brigham Young University and an MBA from Southern Utah University.
 Nick began his career at Intermountain Healthcare in 2008.

-Jeb Dunkelberger is the Vice President of Producer Administration & Strategy responsible for the commercialization of Highmark’s value proposition to thousands of brokers and clients throughout the state of Pennsylvania.
-Prior to this role, Jeb served as the director of value-based reimbursement for Highmark Inc. In this role, he oversaw the design, development, and operationalization of Highmark’s value-based contracts and programs throughout Delaware, West Virginia, and Pennsylvania.
-This role also included all reimbursement for Highmark’s integrated delivery and financing system (IDFS) with Alleghany Health Network.
+Jeb Dunkelberger is the Vice President of Producer Administration & Strategy at Highmark, Inc. responsible for the commercialization of Highmark’s value proposition to thousands of brokers and clients throughout the state of Pennsylvania.
+Prior to this role, Jeb served as the Director of Value-Based Reimbursement for Highmark Inc. In that role, he oversaw the design, development, and operationalization of Highmark’s value-based contracts and programs throughout Delaware, West Virginia, and Pennsylvania.
+He also oversaw all reimbursement for Highmark’s integrated delivery and financing system (IDFS) with Alleghany Health Network.

 Managing Director, EY-Parthenon, Ernst & Young LLP

-Mrs. Jung is a regular speaker at conferences held by BIO/BIO International, ASCO, PhRMA, AHIP Association of Health Insurance Plans), ASHP (American Society of Health System Pharmacists), NACDS (National Association of Chain Drug Stores), World Healthcare Congress, Midwest Business Group on Health, Crain’s Annual Health Care Conference, the Benefits Management Expo, SIAA (Self Insurance Association of America), John Marshall Law School, and HRMAC where she serves as the Chair for the Total Rewards Interest Group.
+Mrs. Jung currently serves as the Chair for the Total Rewards Interest Group for the Human Resources Management Association of Chicago (HRMAC).
 She sits on the advisory board of the Michael Reese Health Trust and the Healthy Chicago initiative.
-Alex is also a member of the Board of Directors for the Respiratory Health Association and Chair of the Health and Wellness Council of the City of Chicago’s Chamber of Commerce.
+She is also a member of the Board of Directors for the Respiratory Health Association and Chair of the Health and Wellness Council of the City of Chicago’s Chamber of Commerce.